 Doesn’t this quilt just make you want to curl up and take a nap in it?
-OR…perfect lap quilt or gorgeous new baby quilt.
-This super soft quilt is great for the beginning quilter.
-A rag quilt goes together quickly….
-They also make great gifts and are beautiful and functional as a decorative throw.
+I think this easy rag quilt is the perfect lap blanket or gorgeous new baby gift idea.
+This super soft quilt is great for the beginning quilter, and it can be made from rags or fabric scraps.
+A rag quilt goes together quickly, too!
+There’s no complicated sewing pattern to follow, and once you get the hang of it, this very well may be your go-to quilt pattern when you need a gift idea to sew.

-You will need to choose your top fabric, for my quilt.
-I used bright colors for my quilt.
+You will need to choose your top fabric to match the pieces of your rag quilt materials.
+I used bright colors if I am going with colorful scraps and light chambray for more muted colors.
 You will also need a middle layer and a backing layer.
 All three layers will show on top as the ragged or frayed edges.
 I like to use cotton woven prints on top and flannel for the inner and back layers.
-Flannel is soft and cozy plus it frays really well.
+The flannel is soft and cozy, plus it frays well.

-To figure up your yardage of fabric you need to decide what size quilt you want to make and how many fabrics you will use.
-I like to draw a sketch of my quilt to give me a visual reference.
+To figure out the yardage of fabric, you need to decide what size quilt you want to make, also how many fabrics you will use.
+I like to sketch my quilt to give me a visual reference.
 Remember that each quilt block will be 1″ smaller when finished because you will be using a 1/2″ seam allowance.

 How to Make A Rag Quilt – Tutorial